williamschwindt/ios-module-project-swift-fundamentals-iii-playground/README.md

     * create a constant called `amount`.
 Its value should be the `amountString` that is initialized into a `Double`
     * use a `guard let` to unwrap the new `amount` constant.
     * convert the dollar amount to the expected currency (hint, you'll want to call the `convert` method you created in step 4
 7. Test your code by calling `convert(amountString` with some values.
-Change your `currency` to both `.cad` and `.mxn` to make sure the conversion works for both currencies.
+Change your `currency` to both `.cad` and `.mxn` (by manually changing the value of your `currency` variable above) to make sure the conversion works for both currencies.

 ## Go Further (Optional)